ObviusOwl/go-imp/docs/features.md

 [accessing data appended to an elf binary](https://stackoverflow.com/questions/5660792/accessing-data-appended-to-an-elf-binary)

 The solutions was only tested on Linux and probably ony works there anyway.
-However with some more work a more platform independent version can be crafted.
+However with some more work, a more platform independent version can be crafted.

 One can append binary data to ELF binaries without breaking them.
-To embed an asembly file, the application opens the currently running binary (itself) as read only via following the link in `/proc/self/exe`.
+To embed an assembly file, the application opens the currently running binary (itself) in read only mode
+by following the link in `/proc/self/exe`.
 The content is copied into a new file.
-Then the assembly text file is copied appending to the file.
+Then the assembly text file is copied, appending to the file.
 The size in bytes of the assembly is recorded and is also appended to the new file.
 Finally a magic string is appended.

-When the binary is launched, the application checks if the OS is linux and then opens the file `/proc/self/exe` for reading.
+When the binary is launched, the application checks if the OS is Linux and then opens the file `/proc/self/exe` for reading.
 If there is no magic string at the end of the file, the application runs normally.
 If there is one, the assembly file size is read and the assembly file is loaded using the size to seek to the correcy offset.

-After the embedded assembly was loaded, the command line argment parser is programmed according to the metadata at the top of the assembly file.
+After the embedded assembly has been loaded, the command line argment parser is programmed according to the metadata at the top of the assembly file.
 The arguments are parsed and inserted at the specified VM memory addresses.
 Finally the VM is started with the program.

 To be CPU independend the size of the assembly file is written in network byte order (big endian).
-Also a fixed width of 8Byte is used.
+Also a fixed width of 8 Byte is used.

 The Header in the assembly file is a special comment syntax to specify the name, data type, target address and default value of the parameters.